 - Jaam in South Khorasan, is generally extended from east to the west.

 - Qaen to the south of Jaam, includes “Ahangaran” peak, 2877 meters above the sea level

 - Makran is extended from Zabol to Bam Posht.
 The highest peak in this region is called Taftan, inactive volcano, which stands in the southeast of Iran with an altitude of 4050 meters above the sea level.

-Here is the list of Mountains in Iran which are the highest and best places for mountain climbing.
+Here is the list of Mountains which are the highest and best places for mountain climbing.